Flex (NASDAQ:FLEX) Releases FY 2022 Earnings Guidance

-Institutional investors and hedge funds have recently made changes to their positions in the company.
-BlackRock Inc. boosted its holdings in shares of Flex by 6.9% during the 4th quarter.
-BlackRock Inc. now owns 5,799,581 shares of the technology company’s stock worth $106,305,000 after buying an additional 373,333 shares during the period.
-William Blair Investment Management LLC boosted its holdings in Flex by 15.3% in the 4th quarter.
-William Blair Investment Management LLC now owns 26,243 shares of the technology company’s stock valued at $481,000 after purchasing an additional 3,482 shares during the period.
-Forum Financial Management LP bought a new stake in Flex in the 4th quarter valued at about $374,000.
-Goldman Sachs Group Inc. boosted its holdings in Flex by 9.0% in the 4th quarter.
-Goldman Sachs Group Inc. now owns 2,270,505 shares of the technology company’s stock valued at $41,618,000 after purchasing an additional 188,308 shares during the period.
-Finally, Allianz Asset Management GmbH boosted its holdings in Flex by 10.1% in the 4th quarter.
-Allianz Asset Management GmbH now owns 5,098,522 shares of the technology company’s stock valued at $93,456,000 after purchasing an additional 468,605 shares during the period.
-95.93% of the stock is owned by institutional investors.
+Several large investors have recently added to or reduced their stakes in FLEX.
+Marshall Wace LLP bought a new position in shares of Flex in the 4th quarter worth about $8,595,000.
+Allianz Asset Management GmbH grew its holdings in Flex by 10.1% in the fourth quarter.
+Allianz Asset Management GmbH now owns 5,098,522 shares of the technology company’s stock worth $93,456,000 after purchasing an additional 468,605 shares during the period.
+BlackRock Inc. lifted its holdings in shares of Flex by 6.9% during the fourth quarter.
+BlackRock Inc. now owns 5,799,581 shares of the technology company’s stock valued at $106,305,000 after purchasing an additional 373,333 shares during the last quarter.
+Barclays PLC boosted its position in shares of Flex by 48.6% in the 4th quarter.
+Barclays PLC now owns 682,737 shares of the technology company’s stock worth $12,513,000 after purchasing an additional 223,251 shares in the last quarter.
+Finally, Goldman Sachs Group Inc. grew its stake in shares of Flex by 9.0% in the 4th quarter.
+Goldman Sachs Group Inc. now owns 2,270,505 shares of the technology company’s stock worth $41,618,000 after buying an additional 188,308 shares during the last quarter.
+95.93% of the stock is currently owned by hedge funds and other institutional investors.

 Flex Ltd. provides design, engineering, manufacturing, and supply chain services and solutions to original equipment manufacturers in Asia, the Americas, and Europe.
 It operates through two segments, Flex Agility Solutions (FAS) and Flex Reliability Solutions (FRS).
 The company provides a portfolio of technologies in electrical/electronics, electromechanical, and software; and cross-industry technologies, including human machine interface, audio and video, system in package, miniaturization, IoT platforms, and power management.